 Notes on the Geography of Italy: Florence: Palaces

-The Florentine palace is the historic model for thousands of banks and government buildings.
+The Florentine palace is the global model for thousands of banks and government buildings.
 Ironically, the Florentine palace isn't very palatial: it's too confined, more or less filling up a city block with a masonry cube.

 It can be unsettling to Americans to wander around Florence all day without seeing a single police car.
 A thousand years ago, however, this place, like the rest of Europe, was dangerous.
 That's why the city by 1200 had some 150 tower houses, whose doubled walls may have been filled with gravel but whose towers symbolized family power and prestige.
 In 1250, the city limited the towers to 50 braccia, about 100 feet.
 At about the same time, a more effective limit was imposed by the warfare between the Guelphs and Ghibellines, which reduced most of the towers to ruins.